-We will not compromise the quality of services for mental health, substance use, and intellectual and developmental disabilities.
-We fully recognize our success in managing these services depends upon you and other providers in our network to ensure access to high quality, medically necessary care.
+We will not compromise the quality of services for serious mental health, substance use, and intellectual/developmental disabilities.
+We fully recognize our success in managing these services depends upon you and other providers in our network to ensure access to high-quality, medically necessary care.

 The information on these pages is designed to support you with easy access to the tools, information, and resources you need.
 Note the following quick links: